House buying costs and when to pay them

 Stamp Duty

 Your conveyancer may request you transfer any stamp duty land tax to them before exchange.
 Otherwise, you'll need to transfer it around the date of completion.
 Stamp duty is a tax based on your property value.
-For first time buyers, you won't pay any stamp duty if your property is £425k or less.
+For first time buyers, you won't pay any stamp duty if your property is £425k or less (or £300k if you complete on or after the 1st April 2025).

 You can calculate exactly how much you will need to pay using our stamp duty calculator.